Pretty much Exactly What It Says on the Tin

 - Big & Rich trade the lead vocals between Big Kenny and John Rich.

-- Dave & Sugar alternated the lead vocals between frontman Dave Rowland and the "Sugar" (a revolving door of two female backing vocalists).
+- Dave & Sugar alternated the lead vocals between frontman Dave Rowland and the "Sugar" (a Revolving Door Band of two female backing vocalists).

 - The Farm (Krista Marie, Damien Horne, Nick Hoffman).
 Marie is a former solo singer; Horne, a former member of Big & Rich's songwriting clique, the MuzikMafia; and Hoffman, Kenny Chesney's former fiddle player.